The most common comment I receive when people walk past the fully varnished Sumara is:

 Traditional varnish can be applied over two pack varnish (once cleaned and abraded).
 A traditional varnish is one which requires white spirit to clean up your brushes.
 You can not apply two pack varnish over traditional varnish mainly because the stronger solvents will soften the substrate.
 Traditional varnish can be applied over epoxy coating but follow the epoxy manufacturers instructions carefully to ensure the amine blush is removed.

 If you are applying varnish to an existing varnish you will need to decide whether to strip back the old coatings or apply on top.
 Often large areas of varnish will remain in good condition but there will be patches that have worn through or caught the sun.
 You should bear in mind that any patch priming will show up and this needs to be weighed against the time needed to start from scratch.
 Varnish gradually goes honey coloured over the years so generally patches will show up as dark areas.
-Note: This is not normally the wood that has gone dark but the varnish that has gone light.
+Note: This is not normally the wood that has gone dark but the surrounding varnish that has gone light.
 Don’t try to bleach the timber under these circumstances, it definitely will not help!

 I normally accept some patches and put it down to “character” but every 10 to 12 years I reckon on stripping right back and starting afresh.
 Slight crazing in the varnish can normally be virtually removed with gentle sanding.
 The varnish will then disguise it but it is a tell tale sign of deterioration.